Kids Eat What You Eat

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-When it comes to meals, kids can often be quite picky about what they want to eat or don’t want.
-They shouldn’t be controlling the household meals though, and you shouldn’t be catering to their desires in terms of food.
-Plan out what you’re planning to eat and stick to it, even if your child throws a fit.
+When it comes to meals, kids can often be quite picky about what they want to eat or do not want.
+They should not be controlling the household meals though, and you should not be catering to their desires in terms of food.
+Plan out what you are planning to eat and stick to it, even if your child throws a fit.
 Ultimately, kids should eat what you eat for each meal.
 If not, they can wait until the next meal.

 Fighting with kids over food is one of the number one ways that you’ll get kids to not want to eat whatever food is being served.
 Fighting in general won’t get you very far with most people, but kids simply don’t know how to properly control their feelings and emotions.
 Fighting with kids will teach them that meals and food is a bad time.
 They will have those negative feelings when it’s time to eat.